What are the benefits of applying to Zoo Labs?

 Can I add team members after I submit my application?

 When selecting team members for your application, we recommend taking time to consider who is truly on your core team.
 Include only those people (and those people only!) on your application, since we can’t add any participants after applications have been reviewed.
 Questions to consider are: would the project continue to run if a team member wasn’t there?
 Which people are truly invested in the success of this project?
 Sometimes, adding extra voices to a project for the sake of the residency offers diminishing returns.

 How often is the program?

-The Zoo Labs Music Residency happens for 12 days, 4 times a year.
-Typically at the end of February, April, September and October.
+4 times a year.
+Typically twice in the Spring and twice in the Fall.
 The rest of the year, you can find us supporting our 200+ alumni.

 After I apply, how long does it usually take before the residency starts?

 It varies.
 Based upon when you apply, your needs, the teams in front of you and the residencies we have available.
 For some teams, it has been as little as three months and as much as a year.

 Do you accept teams from outside the United States?

 What kinds of genres are you looking for?